dusty-nv/jetson-inference/docs/imagenet-example-2.md

 # Coding Your Own Image Recognition Program (C++)
 In the previous step, we ran an application that came with the jetson-inference repo.

 Now, we're going to walk through creating a new program from scratch for image recognition called [`my-recognition`](../examples/my-recognition/my-recognition.cpp).
 This program will be able to exist as a standalone project outside the repo, hence if you wish to use the jetson-inference library in your own projects and applications, you can follow this example.

-For your convenience and reference, the completed files are available in the [`examples/my-recognition`](../examples/my-recognition) directory of the repo, but the guide below will act like they reside in the user's home directory or in an arbitrary directory of your choosing.

 ``` cpp
 #include <jetson-inference/imageNet.h>